Tastigernet/cache-guardian/INSTALL.md

 **Questions explanations:**

-> Please input the path to the "conceald" executable (if you do not know what to put in, leave it empty)
+> Please input the path to the "cache-daemon" executable (if you do not know what to put in, leave it empty)

 Absolute path to `cache-daemon` executable.
 If left empty the Guardian will try to look in project's directory and use that one.
 If `cache-daemon` is not found it will try to download the latest one.